sveltejs/svelte-loader/README.md

         use: {
           loader: 'svelte-loader',
           options: {
+            compilerOptions: {
               // NOTE Svelte's dev mode MUST be enabled for HMR to work
               // -- in a real config, you'd probably set it to false for prod build,
               //    based on a env variable or so
               dev: true,
+            },

             // NOTE emitCss: true is currently not supported with HMR
             // Enable it for production to output separate css file